opral/monorepo/packages/paraglide/paraglide-js-adapter-next/README.md

 	//...
 ```

-> We discourage using the `Intl.Locale` API for text-direction as that's still poorly supported
+> We discourage using the `Intl.Locale` API for text-direction as it's still poorly supported

 ## (Legacy) Setup With the Pages Router